weebney/tachyon/docs/content/_index.md

 ### Tachyon & Alternatives

-Tachyon could be considered an alternative to projects like [instant.page](https://web.archive.org/web/20221110043446/https://instant.page/) or , which offer a similar feature set.
+Tachyon could be considered an alternative to projects like [instant.page](https://web.archive.org/web/20221110043446/https://instant.page/) which offer a similar feature set.
 That being said, Tachyon has some serious advantages compared to other similar projects.

 At a glance, in many cases **Tachyon improves your website's speed significantly more than instant.page yet is 9.64x smaller**.